Nov 22, 2024

 DOJ Reported to be Accelerating anti-trust compliant against Apple, as European Commission Continues Ongoing Probes

-apple store Photo Source: Adobe Stock Image
+Apple store front with customers browsing and interacting with products.
+Photo Source: Adobe Stock Image

 A Department of Justice (DOJ) investigation into Apple, dating back to 2020, is reportedly being amped up.
 Numerous published sources are saying the DOJ is requesting more documentation from Apple and some of their hired consultants.